Here’s everyone appearing in Christopher Nolan’s ‘Oppenheimer’ ⏤ so far

-Every week, there seems to be a new casting announcement for Oppenheimer, Christopher Nolan’s upcoming biopic about American physicist J. Robert Oppenheimer, the father of the atomic bomb.
+Oppenheimer, Christopher Nolan’s upcoming biopic about American physicist J. Robert Oppenheimer, the father of the atomic bomb, features one of the most impressive casts in recent memory.

-Headed by Cillian Murphy, who will embody Oppenheimer himself, the ensemble cast already includes names like Robert Downey Jr., Emily Blunt, Florence Pugh, Matt Damon, Rami Malek, and Kenneth Branagh.
+Headed by Cillian Murphy, who will embody Oppenheimer himself, the ensemble also includes names like Robert Downey Jr., Emily Blunt, Florence Pugh, Matt Damon, Rami Malek, and Kenneth Branagh.
 And that’s only the beginning.

-Currently in production, the highly-anticipated historical drama will be distributed by Universal Pictures, marking Nolan’s first film since Memento (2000) outside of a Warner Bros.
+The highly-anticipated historical drama will be distributed by Universal Pictures, marking Nolan’s first film since Memento (2000) outside of a Warner Bros.
 Pictures deal due to conflicts regarding theatrical and streaming policies.
-It will play exclusively in theaters for 100 days.
+It will release on the same day as WB’s Barbie, directed by Greta Gerwig, which is set to be one of the biggest films of the year alongside Oppenheimer.

-Little is known so far about Oppenheimer’s plot.
 The film will take from Kai Bird and Martin J. Sherwin’s book American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer.
-As per Deadline, the “pulse-pounding” narrative will center the challenges Oppenheimer faced as he risked “destroying the world in order to save it.”
+As per Deadline, the “pulse-pounding” narrative will center on the challenges Oppenheimer faced as he risked “destroying the world in order to save it.”
 Leading man Cillian Murphy has also teased that, in true Nolan fashion, Oppenheimer won’t be following your regular biopic formula.

 Cillian Murphy as J. Robert Oppenheimer